DenizRovcanin/simple-add-new-users-mongo/README.md

 # Simple Express App with Mongo

 A handy Express app that lets you add users and view them.
 Templating engine is Jade.
-Database is Mongo with monk (https://www.npmjs.com/package/monk)
+For database I used Mongo with monk (https://www.npmjs.com/package/monk).